Deferred Action for Childhood Arrivals: Implementation

 DACA was formally initiated by a policy memorandum sent from Secretary of Homeland Security Janet Napolitano to the heads of U.S. Customs and Border Protection (CBP), U.S. Citizenship and Immigration Services (USCIS), and U.S. Immigration and Customs Enforcement (ICE).
 The memo formally directed them to exercise their enforcement discretion on behalf of individuals who met the requirements.

 To apply for DACA, eligible individuals must pay a $495 application fee, submit several forms, and produce documents showing they meet the requirements.
 They do not need legal representation.

 The program does not currently provide permanent lawful status or a path to citizenship, nor does it provide eligibility for federal welfare or student aid.
+"DACA is not a permanent legal status but rather an exercise of prosecutorial discretion".
+Thus, people who are beneficiaries of DACA can legally be removed from the country when the federal government chooses to deport such individuals.

 Eligibility

 To qualify for DACA, applicants must meet the following major requirements, although meeting them does not guarantee approval: